timoxley/polyfill-webcomponents/Readme.md

 # polyfill-webcomponents

-### Browserify compatible Web Components Polyfills
+### Web Components Polyfills for use with [Browserify](https://github.com/substack/node-browserify).

-This is the [Polymer Platform](https://github.com/Polymer/polymer) in a browserify compatible package.
-This is not the full Polymer framework, just the platform, which provides the polyfills for next-generation web technology.
+This is the [Polymer Platform](https://github.com/Polymer/polymer) in a browserify-compatible package.
+This is not the full Polymer framework, just the platform, which provides the polyfills for next-generation web technology (plus some other stuff).

 Polyfills will be regularly updated to latest development versions.